-This article was sponsored by Align.
+This article was sponsored by Align probiotics.
 All opinions are my own.

 To celebrate National Nutrition Month (going on right now), I want to talk about how adding healthy beneficial bacteria is key for a healthy lifestyle, which plays a big part of your overall wellness.
 In my book, Eating Clean, I gathered my best tips and notes to make your gut health and clean eating detox a breeze.
 My goal in my book and on my website to revamp your pantry and give your kitchen, your immune system, and your gut a makeover.
 Get ready for increased energy levels, decreased inflammation, and more overall well-being than ever before!

 The Elimination Diet that I laid out in full detail in my book is simple (here is a shorter version of the Elimination Diet to breeze through so you can get an idea of what it’s all about): for twenty-one days, you will cut out the most common food triggers from your lifestyle.
 The idea is to stop eating the foods that are negatively affecting your health.
 With this anti-inflammatory diet, you’ll feed the good bacteria in your gut, decrease inflammation, improve your body’s ability to fight off pathogens, and lose weight.